openstack/charm-guide/doc/source/admin/compute/nova-cells.rst

-   Prior to Ubuntu 20.04 LTS (Focal) the percona-cluster charm (as opposed to mysql-innodb-cluster) is used for the cloud database (see :doc:`cdg:percona-series-upgrade-to-focal`).
+   Prior to Ubuntu 20.04 LTS (Focal) the percona-cluster charm (as opposed to mysql-innodb-cluster) is used for the cloud database (see :doc:`../../project/procedures/percona-series-upgrade-to-focal`).
 The `corresponding page in the Train release`_ of this guide covers percona-cluster instructions.

 To allow each application to be configured differently between cells and to be able to distinguish which instance of an application goes with which cell it